Olga Orozco: Biography

 She was born in Toay, La Pampa, to Carmelo Gugliotta, a Sicilian from Capo d'Orlando, and an Argentinean mother, Cecilia Orozco.
 She spent her childhood in Bahía Blanca and at age 16 moved to Buenos Aires with her parents, where she studied at the Faculty of Philosophy and Letters of the University of Buenos Aires, and later initiated her career as a writer.
-She started to work for a newspaper company, where she would take up various names and publish works with different pseudonyms.
+She began working for a newspaper company, where she published works under various pseudonyms.

 Orozco directed some literary publications using some pseudonymous names while she worked as a journalist.
 She was a member of the «Tercera Vanguardia» generation, which had a strong surrealist tendency.
 No other information was provided about the group other than the fact that it functioned like a political party.
 Her poetic works were influenced by Rimbaud, Nerval, Baudelaire, Miłosz, and Rilke.
 Orozco's poetry explores themes of self-identity, death, mythology, and the occult.
 Her distinct style of writing and prosaic complexity have earned Orozco numerous literary awards, cementing her as "one of the major South American poets of the twentieth century".
 Her works have been translated into various languages.

 Olga Orozco died in Buenos Aires from a heart attack at the age of 79.